Taurine Supplements Review for People, Dogs, and Cats

 A study in rats with experimentally induced liver injury demonstrated that very high-dose taurine reduced the dangerous rise in blood ammonia levels that occur with liver injury (Heidari, Tox Reports 2016).

 A study in Australia found a benefit of taurine in reducing cirrhosis-related muscle cramps (most commonly experienced in the calves, feet and toes, hands and fingers, and thighs).
-In the study, 1,000 mg twice daily was found to be superior to 500 mg twice daily and, relative to placebo, resulted in a lower number of cramps, shorter total duration of cramps, and decreased the average severity of cramps (Vidot, Aliment Pharmacol Ther 2018).
+In the study, 1,000 mg twice daily was found to be superior to 500 mg twice daily and, relative to placebo, resulted in a lower number of cramps (11 vs. 18), shorter total duration of cramps (81.4 vs. 170 minutes), and decreased the average severity of cramps (by 1.4 units on a scale of 1 to 10).
+To help avoid possible gastrointestinal side effects, patients initially took 500 mg of taurine (as a capsule from Now Foods) twice daily for two weeks, and then doubled this dose (1,000 mg twice daily) for another two weeks.
+There were no adverse side effects associated with taurine supplementation (Vidot, Aliment Pharmacol Ther 2018).

 Taurine is often included in muscle and workout supplements, but the evidence is mixed on whether it provides benefit.
 For example, 1.66 grams of taurine taken one hour before intense exercise did not improve athletic performance in healthy, endurance-trained male cyclists (Rutherford, Int J Sport Nutr Exerc Metab 2010).
 Nevertheless, a subsequent review of ten clinical studies in which taurine alone was taken in doses ranging from one to six grams per day concluded that taurine supplementation resulted in a mild-to-moderate improvement in exercise performance (Waldron, Sports Med 2018).